-After inflation ended, the universe evolved into the hot expansion era, successively undergoing the radiation dominated, matter dominated, and dark energy dominated epochs.
-To describe the evolution of the universe after inflation, dynamical analysis is proposed and widely used as a method for studying this process~\cite{Bahamonde2018, Huang2019a, Huang2021, Wu2010, Wu2008, Wu2007, Dutta2016, Dutta2017, Dutta2019, Huang2025b, Huang2025c, Huang2021a, Huang2015, Chen2009, Chatterjee2025}.
+After inflation ended, the universe evolved into the hot expansion era, successively undergoing the radiation-dominated, matter-dominated, and dark energy-dominated epochs.
+To describe the evolution of the universe after inflation, dynamical analysis is proposed and widely used as a method for studying this process~\cite{Bahamonde2018, Huang2019a, Huang2021, Wu2010, Wu2008, Wu2007, Dutta2016, Dutta2017, Dutta2019, Huang2015, Chen2009, Chatterjee2025}.
 For RHDE, statefinder diagnostic~\cite{Sharma2020} and phase space analysis~\cite{Das2025} have been successfully used to analyze the evolution of the universe after inflation.